ballerina-platform/module-ballerinax-github/ballerina/Package.md

 ## Set up guide

 To use the GitHub Connector in Ballerina, you must have a GitHub account and a Personal Access Token (PAT) for authentication.
-If you already have a GitHub account, you can seamlessly integrate the connector with your existing account.
-If not, you can easily create a new GitHub account by visiting [GitHub's Sign Up page](https://github.com/) and following the straightforward registration process.
+If you already have a GitHub account, you can integrate the connector with your existing account.
+If not, you can create a new GitHub account by visiting [GitHub's Sign Up page](https://github.com/) and following the registration process.
 Once you have a GitHub account, you can proceed to create a PAT.

 ### Step 1: Access GitHub Settings